erikrikarddaniel/biomakefiles/README.md

 As a side effect, how sickle was called -- program version, parameters, input files -- is recorded in a file with a `.makecall` suffix.

+# Workflow

+In many cases, setting up a processing step involves these individual steps:

+1. Create a directory for the processing

+2. Create a `Makefile` in the new directory.
+The `Makefile` typically mostly contains an `include` statement that includes one or (sometimes) more library makefiles from this repository.
+If the program is dependent on an external database, there is a make macro you should define to point to this data, see the library makefile in question.
+You might also want to add parameters to the program you will be running.
+Check the library makefile and program documentation.

+3. Create symbolic links from files output by the last processing step in the new directory.

+4. Find out the name of `all` target, i.e. the target that runs the program in question with all input files available in the directory (the symlinks created in the former step), and run.
+I recommend starting by running `make -n *target*` to check what *target* would do.
+After that run just `make` on its own, or parallelize with `make -j *n*`, where *n* is the number of parallel processes.

+5. After all input files are processesed, make the statistics file for this directory (find out the name of the target in the library makefile) plus run `$ make stats.long.tsv` in the *root directory*.
+4.